Container Management

 Assign Container Profiles to a Collection

-A Collection does not directly contain containers but Container Profiles.
-By assigning one or more profiles to a Collection, you define which environments are available to users associated with that Collection.
+A Collection does not directly contain containers but rather Container Profiles.
+By assigning one or more profiles to a Collection, you define which environments will be available to users associated with that Collection.

 2. Click on the Container Profiles tab.